Skip to content

 • value (required, expression) - The expression that exports the stack's resource.

-• sensitive (optional, boolean) - If the value is sensitive or not.
+• sensitive (optional, boolean) - Marks the value as sensitive.

 Orchestration